 Luna's Do Kwon published a recovery plan for Luna, which seemed to have a temporary effect on the overall sentiment.
 Luna briefly rose to $4.46, before dropping below the $1 mark once again.
 It has since plummeted below 1 cent.

-Luna Impact On Crypto Market
+Luna Crash's Impact On Crypto Market

-The Terra Luna crash seems to be both a symptom and instigator of some of these major cryptocurrency price drops.
+The Terra Luna crypto crash seems to be both a symptom and instigator of some of these major cryptocurrency price drops.

-After The Luna Foundation Guard and Do Kwon purchased around $3 billion worth of BTC, the success of the Terra ecosystem became more linked to the wider cryptocurrency market through Bitcoin.
+After the Luna Foundation Guard and Do Kwon purchased around $3 billion worth of BTC, the success of the Terra ecosystem became more linked to the wider cryptocurrency market through Bitcoin.

 With the LFG and other market makers having to sell these Bitcoin reserves in an attempt to stop the UST depegging, this had a ripple effect on the wider market, seeing Bitcoin drop below the $30,000 mark.
 LFG revealed it sold over 80,000 Bitcoin in an effort to do so.

 However, the crypto market now appears to be bouncing back, with Bitcoin returning to the $30,000 price and Ethereum returning above $2000.
 Nevertheless, the cryptocurrency community remains shaken by the collapse of UST and Luna, adding to an already uncertain period.